| ai agents workflows: AI Agents vs Workflows: Choosing the Right

-The most fashionable phrase in enterprise AI in 2026 is 'agentic'.
+The most fashionable phrase in enterprise AI heading into 2026 is 'agentic'.
 The most-shipped pattern is the boring workflow.
 The gap between the marketing and the production reality is enormous, and understanding it is the difference between burning a year on a research project and shipping something that runs.

 Definitions, briefly